The 1980s—Peace through Dialogue

 Nobel peace laureate Sir Joseph Rotblat and Ikeda in Osaka in October 1989

-In 1983 Ikeda began writing peace proposals, which he has continued to publish annually on the January 26 anniversary of the SGI's founding.
-These proposals offer a perspective of issues facing humanity, suggesting solutions and responses grounded in Ikeda's Buddhist philosophy.
+In 1983, Ikeda began writing peace proposals, which he continued to publish annually on the January 26 anniversary of the SGI's founding.
+These 40 proposals, together with statements he continues to issue, offer perspectives on challenges facing humanity, suggesting solutions and responses grounded in the philosophy of Buddhism embraced by Ikeda.
 They include specific agendas for strengthening the United Nations, including strengthening the capacity for civil society involvement, which Ikeda regards as essential to the establishment of peace in the world.
 Ikeda recalls the early roots of this support for the world body within the Buddhist movement:

 "Mr. Toda, who called for a global citizenship and who keenly sensed the need for organizations that transcend the framework of the state, held profound expectations for the United Nations.
 'The United Nations is the crystallization of the wisdom of the 20th century,' he would state emphatically.
 'This stronghold of hope must be resolutely protected and cultivated toward the next century.'
 Mr. Toda had closely watched Japan as it withdrew from the League of Nations (in 1933) and proceeded toward war . . .
 As a Buddhist, and in keeping with my mentor's instructions, I have consistently taken action to promote the United Nations as a central governing body for the world.2"